 Hashicorp decided to change its license model on all of its products on August 10th, 2023, which resulted in the creation of OpenTofu.
 The OpenTofu initiative is a rapidly evolving effort and we know many of you have questions about OpenTofu in general as well as how Scalr will interact with it.
 We will continue to update this doc with questions and answers as things evolve:

 Please find all information about OpenTofu here.

 Sure!
-You can execute a run in Scalr using the preview version (1.6.0-preview) or build it locally yourself.
+You can execute a run in Scalr using the GA version (1.6.0).

 All versions of Terraform between 0.14.x and 1.5.x are supported as they are under the MPL license.
 There is no legal risk at all to use these versions.

 Please use OpenTofu for anything higher than 1.5.x.

 The goal is to make OpenTofu compatible with Terraform until the community decides otherwise.

 No, you can continue to use Terraform versions between 0.14.x and 1.5.x, and then OpenTofu for any higher versions.